UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_2DFilterManager.rst

       Return filter to the pass index :data:`index`.

+      :warning: If the 2D Filter is added with a :class:`SCA_2DFilterActuator`, the filter will be available only after the 2D Filter program is linked.
+The python script to get the filter has to be executed one frame later.
+A delay sensor can be used.

       :arg index: The filter pass index.
       :type index: integer
       :return: The filter in the specified pass index or None.